 - The sample letter in Figure 2 follows a standard business format. - The first paragraph summarizes the purpose of the report and the findings.
-The last sentence in this paragraph adds a personal comment relating to the writer's previous determination. - The second paragraph is conversational in tone with respect to future projects, "We appreciate the help . . ." - Ms. Smith cordially closes the letter and includes her title. - Because the cover letter is permanently attached to the report, there are no enclosures.
+The last sentence in this paragraph adds a personal comment relating the writer's previous determination. - The second paragraph is conversational in tone with respect to future projects, "We appreciate the help . . ." - Ms. Smith cordially closes the letter and includes her title. - Because the cover letter is permanently attached to the report there are no enclosures.

-Business Opportunities & Investigations, Inc. 111 Gawin Street Benson, AK 58392 (433) 542-9485 October 3, 2004 Mr. Charles Richmond, President Coastal Corporate Investments, Inc 2332 Sudan Road New Berne, AL 43627 Context and major finding Work accomplished Methods Appreciation for staff support Finding reiterated Offer to answer questions Work remaining Dear Mr. Richmond: As we briefly discussed at Pamlico Tar River Foundation's oyster roast in early November, Dodge Boating, Inc., is a quite profitable enterprise.
+Business Opportunities & Investigations, Inc. 111 Gawin Street Benson, AK 58392 (433) 542-9485 October 3, 2004 Mr. Charles Richmond, President Coastal Corporate Investments, Inc 2332 Sudan Road New Berne, AL 43627 Dear Mr. Richmond: As we briefly discussed at Pamlico Tar River Foundation's oyster roast in early November, Dodge Boating, Inc., is a quite profitable enterprise.
 Following up on your interest in the company; our re- searchers and analysts have put together the figures you requested on the company's status and potential based on evaluations of the financial statements and examinations of the firm's tangible and intangible assets.
 We also held a brief meeting with Ms. Pamela Hawke, the current owner and CEO of Dodge Boating.
 We appreciate the help your of office staff, especially James Overton and Maria Sanchez, gave us in providing the criteria you use for determining whether to recommend investments for your clients.
 Based on your formula, our initial research shows that Dodge Boating, Inc., is a sound business opportunity for your investors, and we encourage you to continue with investigations.
 After your review, I would be delighted to answer any questions you have about the report, about Dodge Boating, or about any other possible investments.
 At that point, our team will have com- pleted a more detailed evaluation of Dodge Boating, Inc., including a Level I Environmental As- sessment.
 I look forward to hearing from you.
-Betty Smith Account Representative
+Sincerely; Betty Smith Account Representative